kingzamzon/docs/docs/Support/faq.md

 ### 3. Why don’t I get a MetaMask popup for signing?

 The signature is stored in your browser local storage for convenience.
-You can call the `LitJsSdk.disconnectWeb3()` method to delete it from the local storage.
+You can call the [`disconnectWeb3` method](https://js-sdk.litprotocol.com/functions/auth_browser_src.ethConnect.disconnectWeb3.html) to delete it from the local storage.

 ### 4. How would this work if we wanted to use a custodial wallet instead?